streamlit/docs/content/develop/concepts/architecture/caching.md

 ### st.cache_resource

 `st.cache_resource` is the right command to cache “resources" that should be available globally across all users, sessions, and reruns.
 It has more limited use cases than `st.cache_data`, especially for caching database connections and ML models.
+Within each user session, an `@st.cache_resource`-decorated function returns the cached instance of the return value (if the value is already cached).
+Therefore, objects cached by `st.cache_resource` act like singletons and can mutate.

 #### Usage